 If any parts are cracked or broken, or not spinning freely, you can order new wind cups or wind vane for your 5-in-1 directly from AcuRite for very reasonable prices!
 If there was major damage this winter, then you may want to order a new wind cup assembly or upgrade to the Pro version.

 The anemometer on the Atlas requires different parts than the 5-in-1.
 Check all available Atlas replacement parts if any parts are broken, or if you just want to add a new feature like lightning sensor or wind extension!

 Your solar panels must be cleaned regularly to maintain highest functionality possible.
 When the photovoltaics are dirty or dusty, the station is not receiving maximum power available.
 Warm water and soap will do the trick.
 Also, for highest efficiency the solar panel should face due south in the northern hemisphere (north in the southern hemisphere).

 Simply clean off the entire unit using a rag and warm soapy water.
-This will clear bugs, spiders, and spider webs away from any inlet areas for more realistic temperature and humidity measurements.
+This will clear bugs, spiders, and spider webs away from any inlet areas in the solar radiation shield for more realistic temperature and humidity measurements.
 It is recommended to clean your weather station at least twice a year, so you'll likely hear from me again in the fall reminding you to go clean your weather station!